Egregium12/Egregium12.github.io/index.md

 ### About Me ###

 I am currently a second-year undergraduate student at the University of Waterloo in Waterloo, ON, Canada.
-My main fields of studies are Mathematical Physics and Pure Mathematics.
+My main fields of study are Mathematical Physics and Pure Mathematics.
 I am currently interested in Quantum Mechanics, Quantum Information and Astrophysics.

-I like music, fictions, animes and movies.
+I like music, fiction, animes and movies.
 When I lived in Alberta, I often went hiking in the mountains.
-I am also a stongly self-motivated learner.
-I can focus on one particular thing all day and not get distracted.
+I am a strongly self-motivated learner, willing to devote myself to anything that arouses my curiosity.

 <img src="/assets/images/image.jpg" alt="" width="250">